ppy/osu-wiki/wiki/Glossary/en.md

 ### WIP

-WIP is an acronym for _work in progress_.
+WIP is an acronym for _Work In Progress_.

 There are various reasons to mark a beatmap as WIP: